keyronagain/simulador-vehiculos-cr/README.md

-# Costa Rica Vehicle Cost Simulator
+# 🇨🇷 Costa Rica Vehicle Cost Simulator

 An interactive web simulator that compares the total ownership cost of electric, gasoline, and LPG gas vehicles in the Costa Rican context.

+Helps Costa Rican drivers make data-driven decisions when choosing between vehicle types by modeling total cost of ownership over time.

 Built as part of a university engineering case study on energy efficiency and transportation costs.